Ericbla/statsd-cache-backend/README.md

-    "metricTypes" : 'gauges, counters', # The coma separated list of metrics to consider "filers" : [ "^dev\." ],            # A list of regexp for the metrics to handel "storeFile" : "cacheStore.json",    # The filename for persistency of this backend "storeRate" : 360                   # Save to file period (express in number of statsd flush period) },
+    "metricTypes" : 'gauges, counters', # The coma separated list of metrics to consider "filers" : [ "^dev\." ],            # A list of regexp for the metrics to handel "storeFile" : "cacheStore.json",    # The filename for persistency of this backend "storeRate" : 360,                  # Save to file period (express in number of statsd flush period) "ttl" : 0                           # The Time To Live in the cache (withoutout refresh) in seconds (0 for infinite) },
 ```